12 Simple Storage Solutions for Small Spaces

 Drive 2-1/2-in. screws through the uprights into the rungs.
 Assemble the front and back frames.
 Then connect them with the side crosspieces.
 Want even more space in the garage?
 Check out these DIY garage storage tips.

-Sandwich Bag Parts Organizer
+Assemble a Sandwich Bag Parts Organizer

 Two-Story Closet Shelves